 Off-camera flash is a hugely popular technique that opens up many creative avenues for the photographer to explore.
 Profoto has certainly played its part with its B1 and the B2 off-camera flash systems

-First along was the B1 (the B1X is the latest head), a studio monobloc style unit with an in-board rechargeable li-ion battery and 500Ws of power.
+First along was the B1 (the B1X is the latest head), a studio monobloc style unit with an on-board rechargeable li-ion battery and 500Ws of power.
 Then came the B2, two really compact flash heads connected to a separate power pack with cables providing 250Ws.
 The new B10 head is a logical next step.
-It features 250Ws of output, has an onboard rechargeable battery, a colour temperature adjustable LED modelling lamp and more.
+It features 250Ws of output, has an on-board rechargeable battery, a colour temperature adjustable LED modelling lamp and more.
 And it comes in a really portable bodyform.
 You can get a couple of heads and a trigger plus your camera with a lens or two in a backpack.
 Add a sling bag for a couple of lighting stands and a modifier or two and beautiful location portraits are well within your reach.

 Handling is impressive and very straightforward.
 The basic B10 outfit comes with a case, a rechargeable battery, a charger and an adapter to fix the unit to a standard lighting stand.
 This adapter has a hole to take a standard brolly lighting stem.